shikijs/shiki/docs/guide/install.md

 ```

 :::info Important Note
 Highlighter instance should be **long-lived singleton**.
 You might need to cache it somewhere and reuse it across your application.
-Avoid calling `getHighlighter` in hot functions or loops.
+Avoid calling `createHighlighter` in hot functions or loops.

 If running on Node.js, we recommend using the [Shorthands](#shorthands) which manages the highlighter instance and dynamic theme/language loading for you.
 :::